 INVENTORIES PROTOCOL AND DATASET COLLECTION

 The study site corresponds to a tropical rainforest typical of the Guiana Shield with a dominance of Fabaceae, Chrysobalanaceae, Lecythidaceae and Sapotaceae.
-In the twelve experimental plots, all trees above 10 cm DBH have been mapped and measured annually since 1984.
+In the 12 experimental plots, all trees above 10 cm DBH have been mapped and measured annually since 1984.
 Trees are first identified with a vernacular name assigned by the forest worker team, and afterward with a scientific name assigned by botanists during regular botanical campaigns.
-In 1984, specific vernacular names were given to 62 commercial or common species whereas more infrequent ones were identified under general identifiers only distinguishing trees and palm trees.
+In 1984, specific vernacular names were given to 62 commercial or common species, whereas more infrequent ones were identified under general identifiers only distinguishing trees and palms.
 From 2003, botanical campaigns have been conducted every 5 to 6 years to identify all trees at the species level but identification levels still varied among plots and campaigns.

 This variability of protocols in time raised methodological issues as vernacular names usually correspond to different botanical species.
-It resulted in significant taxonomic uncertainties that had to be propagated to composition and diversity metrics.
+This resulted in significant taxonomic uncertainty that had to be propagated to composition and diversity metrics.
 The uncertainty propagation was done through a Bayesian framework reconstituting complete inventories at genus level from real incomplete ones on the basis of vernacular/botanical names association.
 Vernacular names were replaced through multinomial trials based on the association probability [α1,α2,...,αV] observed across all inventories between each vernacular name v and all species [s1,s2,...,sN]:

 Mv([s1,s2,...,sN],[α1,α2,...,αV])